 You understand my thoughts afar off

-However, just because scripture supports a theory, that does not make the theory correct.
-Because if there are scriptures that contradict the teaching, the teaching becomes invalid1
+However, just because scripture supports a theory does not make the theory correct.
+Because, if there are scriptures that contradict the teaching, the teaching becomes invalid.

 And the LORD said, “Because the outcry against Sodom and Gomorrah is great, and because their sin is very grave, I will go down now and see whether they have done altogether according to the outcry against it that has come to Me; and if not, I will know.”